1/Thursday

 -

 Conservatives Lunch 11:30 AM.
 Join other members of the Mensan cell of the Vast Right-Wing Conspiracy for lunch and civilized un-PC conversation.
 No forbidden questions, no unchallengeable answers.
-This lunch happens on the third Saturday every month, but the location changes and can’t always be determined in time to make the ChiMe schedule.
+This lunch happens on the third Saturday every month.
 The venue will be The Patio, 2780 S. Highland Ave. in Lombard (NW corner of Butterfield and Highland, but you can enter only from Highland).
 RSVP by emailing Jim Z. the event coördinator.
+You may also RSVP via Meetup.
 Open to non-Mensans; bring a curious friend.

 -